14 Cool and Interesting Facts About Cats That You May Not Know About

 13. Black cats are some of the least adopted kind of cats.

-It’s a sad, but true, fact.
-Black cats are often looked over for adoption mostly because of the superstition that black cats are unlucky.
+While sad, it's true that black cats are often looked over for adoption mostly because of the superstition that black cats are 'unlucky'.

 14. Abraham Lincoln loved cats.

 In fact, he had 4 of them while he lived in the White House.
 Lincolns cat, Tabby, was the first of several White House cats.

 When his wife was asked "What is your husbands hobby?" her reply would always be "Cats".